"Bullets are like waves, they only rearrange the sand.

 Atop her head a

-beehive towers, awashed in
+Beehive towers, awash in

-pink champagne hair rinse.
+Pink champagne hair rinse

 Grace sported a champagne-pink beehive that rivaled the Rock of Gibraltar in form.
 Born and raised in the Pacific Northwest, she prided herself on being a true native, not some half-witted transplant that believed faring a single soggy season did an old-timer make.
-The product of one Captain Samuel MacArthur and Elizabeth Grady, her's was a legacy Northwest legends were spun from.
+The product of one Captain Samuel MacArthur and Elizabeth Grady, hers was a legacy Northwest legends were spun from.
 Or, if not legends, her pedigree at least made for light conversation when there wasn't anything good on cable.
 The Captain came to Seattle as a teenager during the height of the Great Depression, on a tip that jobs were plentiful.
-Like most tips, this one was better left to a waitress.
+Like most tips, this one was better left at a diner.
 What he found upon his arrival were not the rumored jobs, but a militant solidarity among those who still had them that smacked of Stalinist underpinnings.
 He enlisted with the Navy the day he turned sixteen.
 Her mother had a similar upbringing, sans the jobless trek to an unfamiliar backwater

 Before the war, and the atom bomb and a pot of money on every porch, Elizabeth met Samuel.
 By chance she found herself in Seattle on an outing with friends when she spied the most handsome specimen of a man.
 It wasn't his care-free saunter that caught her eye, or the way his eyes sparkled when he smiled, although she would come to adore those things about him.
 What sent her heart a racing that day were his clothes; more specifically, his Navy uniform.
 He explained he was on leave from Hawaii, and would it be too bold to ask her to spend the day with him?
 Elizabeth impulsively gave him the brush-off, then giggled about it with her girlfriends.
 A few minutes later she went to the ladies room for a powder, and never returned.
-When she finally did resurface a week later, she declared she'd become Mrs. Samuel Mcarthur in a ceremony before the Justice of the Peace, and had a license to prove it.
+When she finally did resurface a week later, she declared she'd become Mrs. Samuel MacArthur in a ceremony before the Justice of the Peace, and had a license to prove it.
 Her mother cried, her father smiled and congratulated her, concealing his

 misgivings about marriage to a man who thought it appropriate to return to the island paradise without his bride.